neonidian/simple-time-app-react/README.md

 # Simple Time App Using React
-A simple React Javascript application that uses API from [worldtimeapi.org](http://worldtimeapi.org/api/) to display time in date-time format
+A simple web app using React Javascript library that uses API from [worldtimeapi.org](http://worldtimeapi.org/api/) to display time in date-time format

 ## Pre-requisites